varlardohaeris/emacs-archives/gnu/djvu-readme.txt

 This package is a front end for the command-line program djvused from DjVuLibre, see http://djvu.sourceforge.net/.
 It assumes you have the programs djvused, djview, ddjvu, and djvm installed.
+The main purpose of djvu.el is to edit Djvu documents via djvused.
+If you only seek an Emacs viewer for Djvu documents, you may be better off with DocView shipped with GNU Emacs.
+Starting from GNU Emacs 26, DocView supports Djvu documents.

 A Djvu document contains an image layer (typically scanned page images) as well as multiple textual layers [text (for scanned documents from OCR),